Explaining the Inverse Chain and Investigating Large Recovery Points

 Misconceptions

-This also means that when a point is removed, it only frees the amount of data change contained within that point not referenced later in the chain.
-This can be confusing.
+Local Space: When a point is removed, it only frees the amount of data change contained within that point that is also not referenced later in the chain.
 The data amount reported in Remote Web is the total amount of data needed to create the recovery point, not the total amount of data actually written to that point.
 Data existing in newer points will roll up, all the way up to the most recent snapshot if applicable.
 Some compression is available as well on unencrypted agents.

-In the worst-case scenario, if a protected server experiences an unexpected shutdown or severe backup writer conflict, the next incremental as seen by ShadowProtect may be so divergent from the recorded backup chain that it cannot be reconciled, and the chain must be restarted with a new full backup or preferably a differential merge.
+Incremental Backup: If a protected server experiences an unexpected shutdown or severe backup writer conflict, the next incremental backup may be so divergent from the recorded backup chain that it cannot be reconciled.
+In this situation the chain must be restarted with a new full backup or a differential merge (preferred).
+If this is detected the backup may run as a differential merge by default to continue backups without user intervention.

-Datto backup chains are not susceptible to ransomware attacks.
-In the event that a machine protected by Datto's agent-based or agentless solution is infected by ransomware, you will continue be able to restore back to a point in time prior to the ransomware attack at any time.
+Ransomware: Datto backup chains are not susceptible to ransomware attacks.
+In the event that a machine protected by Datto's agent-based or agentless solution is infected by ransomwarere, restoration is still possible from a point in time prior to the ransomware attack at any time.
 If a protected machine backs itself up while a ransomware infection is present in the production environment, Datto's ransomware detection feature will alert you to the presence of malware in the snapshot taken.
 You can then safely remove it from the backup chain without compromising the integrity of any other snapshots.

 Determining amount of space used